News Alerts

 With this summer’s unusually wet and warm weather, the Minnesota Regional Poison Center has been receiving an increase in calls related to wild mushroom exposures.

 How do you tell the difference between an edible mushroom and a poisonous one?
-In most cases, you can’t!
-Many wild mushrooms may look like the edible or cultivated mushrooms available in the grocery store and may be difficult to correctly identify in the wild – even for experienced foragers.
-Mushroom features that help identify an edible mushroom in one region of the United States (or another country) are not reliable for identifying edible mushrooms in another area.
+In most cases, you can’t.
+Many wild mushrooms may look like edible or cultivated mushrooms found in grocery stores and may be difficult to correctly identify in the wild—even for experienced foragers.
+Features that help identify edible mushrooms in one region (or country) may not apply in another.

-· Never pick and eat a wild mushroom unless it has been identified by a specially trained mushroom expert.
-The only safe mushrooms are ones that can be purchased in the grocery store.
+- Never pick and eat a wild mushroom unless it has been identified by a trained mushroom expert.
+The only safe mushrooms are those purchased from a grocery store.

-· Supervise children while playing in the yard to minimize the chance of accidental ingestions.
+- Supervise children while playing outdoors to reduce the risk of accidental ingestion.

-· Teach children to ask before eating something they find outdoors.
+- Teach children to ask before eating anything they find outside.

 Symptoms from eating a poisonous mushroom may not appear for several hours to days.
-Potential symptoms of mushroom poisoning could include stomach cramps, vomiting, diarrhea and headache.
+Possible symptoms include stomach cramps, vomiting, diarrhea, and headache.
 Confusion and seizures can also occur.
-Some poisonous mushrooms in small amounts can even cause organ failure or death.
+Even small amounts of some mushrooms can cause organ failure or death.

-If you suspect someone has eaten a wild mushroom, call the Minnesota Regional Poison Center immediately at 1-800-222-1222.
-Our poison specialists are here to help you.
-They work with mushroom identification experts called mycologists to determine if a mushroom is poisonous.
+If you suspect someone has eaten a wild mushroom, call Poison Help immediately at 1-800-222-1222.
+Poison specialists are available 24/7 and can consult with mushroom identification experts (mycologists).

-Calling 1-800-222-1222 is free and confidential and is available 24/7 for all Minnesotans.
-Visit www.mnpoison.org for prevention tips, educational resources, and downloadable materials.
+Calling 1-800-222-1222 is free, confidential, and available 24 hours a day, 7 days a week.
+Visit mnpoison.org for prevention tips, educational resources, and downloadable materials.

-The Minnesota Regional Poison Center is designated by the Minnesota Department of Health to provide poison information and consultative services to the entire State of Minnesota.
-For more information, visit www.mnpoison.org.
+The Minnesota Regional Poison Center is designated by the Minnesota Department of Health to provide poison information and consultative services throughout the state.
+For more information, visit mnpoison.org.

 Director, Minnesota Regional Poison Center